n-brindley/aurora-scale-sizes/README.md

 Usage:

+We recommend sigma clipping images to remove stars prior to using the algorithm, but the de-noising has a good chance of removing them.
 The main function is aurora_power.
 It works best on discrete and bright emissions, but results will be reasonable in other cases.

 To get the metres per pixel: if the field of view (FOV) is $\theta$ radians, and you have NxN pixels in the FOV: